ucsb-cs24-s18/ucsb-cs24-s18.github.io/_lectures/lect02.md

 * Intro to lab01
 * Implementing classes: class vs instance, syntax for classes, scope, methods, instance variables
-* We examine the differences and similarities between a procedural implementation and a OOP style program by coding up a game involving rolling a pair of die

 * Classes: structs but with methods
 * Accessors and modifiers
 * When to use classes, how many?
 The dangers of overobjectification (too many classes)